 - Storage Gateway (available as physical appliance and a software solution).

-StoneFly offers a range of on-premises storage systems that are suitable for PACS archiving and medical record storage.
+StoneFly offers a range of on-premises storage and archiving systems that are suitable for medical record storage and PACS imaging:

-Users looking to run applications or programs on their storage systems can choose StoneFly ISC™ Storage Area Network (SAN) appliances.
-To learn more about StoneFly ISC storage appliances, click here: ISC SAN Appliances
+For organizations looking to run applications or programs on their storage systems, StoneFly offers ISC™ and Voyager™ Storage Area Network (SAN) appliances.

 Users can also setup StoneFly’s USO™ appliances that combine scalability and both NAS and SAN storage.
 To learn more about StoneFly USO appliances, click here: USO HyperScale Converged SAN + NAS + Object Scale Out System.

 All of the above mentioned storage solutions have built-in cloud connect technology.
 Users can choose any of these storage solutions and leverage the cloud connect technology to setup hybrid data archive solutions.